ViT-DD: Multi-Task Vision Transformer for Semi-Supervised Driver Distraction Detection: Experiments and Results

 \subsection{Implementation Details}

+The AdamW optimizer \cite{adamw} was used with weight decay set to $0.1$ for all experiments.
+The base learning rates were set to $0.0003$ and $0.0006$ for the SFDDD and AUCDD datasets, respectively.
+The learning rate was warmed up for 5 epochs, starting with a learning rate of $10^{-6}$ and then decaying to $0$ using the cosine scheduler.

+To prepare the data, the driver's images were resized to $224 \times 224$ and the face images to $32 \times 32$.
+A patch size of $16 \times 16$ was used, and a total of $200$ patches were extracted.
+The ViT-DD model achieved an inference FPS of 15.56 with this input size on an NVIDIA 3090ti GPU, which is suitable for real-time applications.

-For all experiments, AdamW \cite{adamw} is adopted as the optimizer with weight decay of $0.1$.
-The base learning rates for SFDDD and AUCDD datasets are set to $0.0003$ and $0.0006$, respectively.
-The learning rate is warmed up for 5 epochs, starting with a learning rate of $10^{-6}$ and decaying to $0$ using the cosine scheduler\cite{cosine}.
-The input resolution is $224\times 224$ for the driver's images and $32\times 32$ for face images.
-With a patch size of $16\times 16$, the total number of patches is $200$.
-Simple Random Crop introduced by Touvron \etal\cite{deit3} with random horizontal flip is employed as the data augmentation strategy.
-For the SFDDD dataset, 3-Augment introduced in \cite{deit3} is also applied.
-Since datasets in this paper are not very large, only the multi-head self-attention layers in the Transformer encoder are fine-tuned, as suggested by Touvron \etal\cite{touvron2022three}.
-The ViT-DD model is trained for 20 epochs on 1 NVIDIA A100 GPU with a batch size of 256.
-Our model is implemented in PyTorch\cite{NEURIPS2019_9015}.
+For data augmentation, the Simple Random Crop strategy introduced by Touvron \etal \cite{deit3} with random horizontal flip was used.
+For the SFDDD dataset, the 3-Augment introduced in \cite{deit3} was also applied.

+As the datasets used in this study are not very large, only the multi-head self-attention layers in the Transformer encoder were fine-tuned, as suggested by Touvron \etal \cite{touvron2022three}.
+The ViT-DD model was trained for 20 epochs on 1 NVIDIA A100 GPU with a batch size of 256.